 - Dissertation title (PhD): Multipath Transport Protocols or Lossy Networks

-- Praveen Kumar Muthuswamy (PhD, Ongoing; ME from IISc Bangalore, India)
+- Praveen Kumar Muthuswamy (PhD, August 2013; ME from IISc Bangalore, India)

-- Abouzar Ghavami Pakdehi (PhD, Ongoing; MS from Sharif University, Iran)
+- Abouzar Ghavami Pakdehi (PhD, May 2014 (expected); MS from Sharif University, Iran)

 - Jayant Srinivasan (MS, May 2007; BTech from BITS Pilani, India)

 - Thesis title: Dynamic Sleep Scheduling Algorithms for Sensor Networks

 - Amol Sahasrabudhe (MS, December 2007; BTech/MTech from IIT Mumbai, India)

 - Thesis title: Spectrum Allocation Games under Budget Constraints

 - Kawsar Kamal (MS, May 2007; BS from SUNY Buffalo)

 - Thesis title: SocialRank: An Expertise Finding Algorithm, May 2010.